Four of Wands

 Upright

 The ‘social’ card.
-A Celebration, often amongst close relations or close social circle.
+A Celebration, often amongst close relations or a close social circle.

 A new-found sense of freedom and excitement.